ConacBreslin/CBBridge/README.md

 ### Validation.
 The site’s html validation was tested by [validator.w3.org](https://validator.w3.org/).
 The errors identified and fixes are documented [here]().
-The site’s css validation was tested by [jigsaw.w3.org](https://jigsaw.w3.org/css-validator/ttps://validator.w3.org/").
+The site’s css validation was tested by [jigsaw.w3.org](https://jigsaw.w3.org/css-validator/ttps://validator.w3.org/).
 The errors identified and fixes are documented [here]().
 ### Lighthouse Audits
 The site’s Performance, Accessibility, Best Practices and SEO were audited by [Chrome Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) and the results of this and improvements made are documented [here]().
 ## Manual Testing
 The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
-The website was viewed on a variety of devices.
-Links were repeatedly tested.
-Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+It was viewed on a variety of devices.
+Links were tested repeatedly.
+Friends and family members were asked to review the site to help identify bugs and user experience issues.
 The code was submitted for peer-review in Code Institutes peer-code-review channel in [slack.com](https://app.slack.com/).
 The results of manual testing can be found [here]().
 ### Testing User Stories from User Experience (UX) Section.
 1. Understand the purpose of the site
         - on entering the site the user is immediately greeted with a clean, uncluttered welcome page with an outline of all sections available and links to all sections.
         - the ethos and purpose of the club is summarised in the secondary heading
-        - there is an option to invite users to sign up from the main welcome page.
+        - there is a button linking to the sign up form from the main welcome page.
 2. Understand the content/layout of webpage from the main page.
     - the user can immediately see all the sections on the site on both the navbar and on the callout page links.
 3. Easily navigate to find out information about Bridge in general.